botsofprey/Power-Play/README.md

 ## Welcome!
-This is the Bots of Prey 2022-2023 Power Play code repository.
-This is where you will find the code from the best team, future winners, and best software lead.

 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.

 ## Getting Started